Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

 \subsubsection{Applications}

-In this section, we present applications of group convolutional neural networks arranged by their equivariance group.
+In this section, we present applications of G-CNNs ordered by their equivariance group.
 Additionally, we categorize the approaches following the procedure proposed by \cite{GeneralEquivariantCNNs} (see Table \ref{tab:Equi}).

-\textbf{2D rotations and translations:} First, we present approaches equivariant to 2D translations and rotations. \cite{GroupEquivariantCNNs} apply the group convolution to the finite wallpaper groups $p4$ and $p4m$ consisting of 2D translations, $90^\circ$ rotations and flips.
-They show that by transforming the learned filters with all possible rotations and flips and stacking them along the \textit{group dimension}, they can apply the standard convolution to obtain the desired equivariance.
-An exemplary feature space is depicted in Figure \ref{fig:p4conv}.
+\paragraph{2D rotations, translations \& flips} First, we present approaches equivariant to 2D translations, rotations and flips.
+Rotations and translations alone form the group $\mathbf{SE}(2)$, while all three transformations correspond to $\mathbf{E}(2)$. \cite{GroupEquivariantCNNs} apply the group convolution to the discrete wallpaper subgroups $p4$ and $p4m$ consisting of 2D translations, $90^\circ$ rotations and flips.The learned filters are transformed with all possible rotations and flips and stacked along the \textit{group dimension}, which corresponds to the regular representation.
+The standard convolution can then be applied to obtain the desired equivariance.

+\cite{Hoogeboom} expand this framework to $60^\circ$-rotations by re-sampling the image on a hexagonal grid via bi-linear interpolation instead of using square pixels.
+The convolutional filters and outputs are directly defined on the hexagonal grid which allows a equivariant network without additional interpolation.

-\cite{Bekkers} propose to expand the work by Cohen and Welling to the discrete group $\mathbf{SE}(2, N) \leqslant \mathbf{SE}(2)$, which includes $N$ two-dimensional rotations and all possible translations by applying bilinear interpolation to the points not lying on the regular grid during filter rotation.
+\cite{Bekkers} further generalize this approach to any discrete group $\mathbf{SE}(2, N) \leqslant \mathbf{SE}(2)$, which includes $N$ two-dimensional rotations.
+Bi-linear interpolation is applied to rotate the filters beyond 90$^\circ$ rotations that are fully covered by the regular grid.
 In their experiments, the best results are achieved using $N=8$ or $N=16$ rotation angles.

-Rotation-equivariant Vector Field Networks (\cite{MarcosRot}) reduce the parameter and memory consumption of rotation-equivariant CNNs by only storing the maximum activation and the orientation that caused it at each location.
+Rotation-equivariant Vector Field Networks \citep{MarcosRot} reduce the parameter and memory consumption of rotation-equivariant CNNs by only storing the maximum activation and the orientation that caused it at each location.
 This can be seen as a vector field where the activation is responsible for the vector's length while the orientation is obtained from the corresponding rotation of the filter.
-The authors conclude that only storing dominant responses and orientations seems sufficient to solve in- and equivariant tasks.
+The authors conclude that only storing dominant responses and orientations is sufficient to solve in- and equivariant tasks.
+Storing an amplitude and orientation is closely related to the irreducible representation of 2D rotations.

-Harmonic networks (\cite{HarmonicNetworks}), mentioned in section \ref{sec:RestrictedFilters}, can also be considered from a group convolutional viewpoint since the circular harmonics are the irreducible representations of the two-dimensional rotation group.

-While \cite{SteerableCNNs} implement the steerable CNN framework for the group $p4m$ to obtain steerable features, a variety of other approaches rely on using steerable filters for the convolutional kernels.